Venice in Two Days

 Colorful houses in Burano

-Next, be sure to check out the island of Murano, which is globally renowned for its glass-making trade.
+Next, be sure to check out the island of Murano, which is globally renowned for its glassmaking trade.

 Before saying goodbye to this magical city, we suggest heading to Piazza San Marco to see it one last time and enjoy its grandeur.
-When the sad time comes to leave the city you have several options: If your flight departs from Treviso Airport, you can take a vaporetto to Piazzale Roma to catch the bus.
+When the sad time comes to leave the city, you have several options: If your flight departs from Treviso Airport, you can take a vaporetto to Piazzale Roma to catch the bus.

 If your flight departs from Marco Polo Airport, you can either take the same water bus to Piazzale Roma and from there a bus, or you can take an Alilaguna vaporetto directly to the Airport.